springload/Wrangler.py/README.md

 * `lib` - custom extensions, classes, hooks, etc go in here.
 Write some python modules and pass the results back to wrangler
 * `var` - holds the template cache and the file objects cache (wrangler uses the out-of-the-box Pickle and Shelve combo)

+All these paths can be changed in `wrangler.yaml`

 # Working with content